PPP vs Other Conditions: How to Tell the Difference

 Genital warts may increase in size over time and can spread to other areas.
 PPP do not spread and remain stable.

-For a more detailed comparison, see PPP vs Genital Warts: How to Tell the Difference
+For a more detailed comparison, see Pearly Penile Papules vs genital warts: how to tell the difference.

 PPP vs Fordyce Spots